-c) Knowingly and unlawfully possessing marijuana in violation of Penal Law Section 221.05.
-A single violation of Section 221.05 will be a sufficient basis for filing a PINS petition.
+c) Knowingly and unlawfully possessing marijuana in violation of Penal Law.
+A single violation of the Penal Law will be a sufficient basis for filing a PINS petition.

 d) Who appears to be a sexually exploited child as defined by Social Services Law Section 447a, provided they provide consent to the filing of a PINS petition.